Eli Savit: Washtenaw County Prosecuting Attorney

 On November 10, 2020, Savit announced that he would appoint Victoria Burton-Harris as Washtenaw County's Chief Assistant Prosecuting Attorney.
 Burton-Harris ran for Wayne County Prosecuting Attorney in the August 2020 Democratic primary against long-time incumbent prosecutor Kym Worthy.
 She is Washtenaw County's first female Chief Assistant Prosecuting Attorney.

 In the fall of 2020, Savit announced that the Washtenaw County Prosecutor's Office would no longer prosecute the use or possession of psychedelic mushrooms or other entheogenic plants.
-Savit's announcement came on the heels of a City Council resolution in Ann Arbor—Washtenaw County's largest city—that deemed possession, use, and cultivation of entheogenic plants Ann Arbor's "lowest law enforcement priority".
+Savit's announcement followed a City Council resolution in Ann Arbor, the county seat, that deemed the possession, use, and cultivation of entheogenic plants the city's "lowest law enforcement priority".

 Savit was sworn into office on January 2, 2021.
-During his first several weeks in office, Savit announced several major policy changes in the Washtenaw County Prosecutor's Office that garnered national attention.
+During his first several weeks in office Savit announced several major policy changes in the Washtenaw County Prosecutor's Office.

 On January 4, 2021, Savit announced that the Washtenaw County Prosecutor's Office would no longer seek to hold people pending trial on cash bail.
 Savit said that "whether someone is jailed should hinge on the threat they pose to the community, not their financial means."
 Under Savit's policy, prosecutors make individualized recommendations regarding pre-trial release based on the facts of each case, but do not consider a person's wealth when making that recommendation.
 The announcement of the policy made Washtenaw County the first prosecutor's office in Michigan not to rely on cash bail.

-On January 12, 2021, Savit also announced that the Prosecutor's Office would no longer seek charges related to the use, possession, or small-scale distribution of marijuana or entheogenic plants, citing the racially disproportionate impact of the "war on drugs."
+On January 12, 2021, Savit announced that the Prosecutor's Office would no longer seek charges related to the use, possession, or small-scale distribution of marijuana or entheogenic plants, citing the racially disproportionate impact of the "war on drugs."
 The next day, Savit announced that the Prosecutor's Office would no longer charge the unauthorized use or possession of buprenorphine, a drug used to treat opioid use disorder.
-Savit cited research demonstrating that prosecution of buprenorphine leads people in recovery to "backslide" and use more dangerous drugs like fentanyl and heroin.
-He also noted that opioid overdose deaths fell by 50% when the prosecutor in Chittenden County, Vermont enacted a similar policy.
+Savit cited research demonstrating that prosecution of buprenorphine leads people in recovery to "backslide" and use more dangerous drugs like fentanyl and heroin, and observed that opioid overdose deaths fell by 50% when the prosecutor in Chittenden County, Vermont enacted a similar policy.

 On January 14, 2021, Savit announced that his office would no longer prosecute consensual sex work, instead focusing on human trafficking, sexual assault, and sexual exploitation of children.
 Savit cited research demonstrating that the threat of prosecution makes sex workers and survivors of trafficking less likely to report crimes.
 The move was praised by national advocates as a "win for marginalized people" and trafficked persons.

 Savit is partnering with the ACLU and the University of Michigan Law School on the "Prosecutor Transparency Project," a data partnership which will transparently identify racially disparate treatment in the Washtenaw County Prosecutor's Office.
 The partnership, which is the first of its kind in Michigan, will make publicly available data related to racial disparities in the justice system.